Animal Care and Use Protocols

 Your Protocol #... has been approved.
 This will mean that you can contact the animal facility and order your animals.
 The experiment you proposed can begin.
 You will be required to resubmit your protocol yearly to the IACUC for updates and assurance of compliance.

-Your Protocol #... has been approved, pending the below list of committee recommended changes.
+Your Protocol #...
+Modifications are needed to secure approval.
 This will mean that you must make proposed corrections to your initial request, before your research can begin.
 If your choose to make the committee recommended changes to your protocol, you will resubmit your protocol including those changes and the committee will respond with an "approved" vote.
 You may then order your animals through the facility and begin your research.
 If you disagree with the committee's recommended changes, you may either propose a meeting with the committee to discuss the procedures in question or you may submit a letter to the committee justifying your initial request.
 The committee will then consider your justification and issue another vote.

 Your Protocol #... has not been approved.
 This will mean that the committee has found your proposal unacceptable and you will not be allowed to order animals or conduct experiments outlined in this submitted protocol at Davidson College.